TheSenPie/portfolio-smbat/content/post/tiny-world/index.md

 I've created a game engine from scratch featuring a tiny world.
 This project aimed to demonstrate my understanding of 3D graphics programming and the principles of perspective, lighting, and texturing.
 I had a lot of fun implementing the water.
-It features Fresnel Effect, samples skybox and terrain for realistic reflactions and uses depth buffer information to achieve soft edges.
+It features Fresnel Effect, samples skybox and terrain for realistic reflections and uses depth buffer information to achieve soft edges.
 I wrote the project purely in Java and OpenGL, and the source code is available in the [git](https://github.com/TheSenPie/tiny-world-java).

 Furthermore, this is a personal live project meaning it will be constantly updated with new stuff as I keep